 - Regular meeting and worship with the saints on the Lord's Day.

 - Christian fellowship and recreation.

 If it seems like a constant "sacrifice" to do godly things and be with godly people then perhaps too much of our "time" is offered to the god of this world and not enough in the pursuit of honoring the true and living God.
 Realize that it is not the elder or preacher that places demands on our time as Christians; it is God Himself that requires us to offer our time to Him.
 Doing so brings us a peace and joy not available to those who spend all their time pursuing the things of this world.
 Like the song says,

 "Take time to be holy, speak oft with thy Lord..."

 - What is the "perfect" Sunday like for you?

-- Why do you think God requires us to worship Him regularly when the repetitious nature of out worship threatens to become boring?
+- Why do you think God requires us to worship Him regularly when the repetitious nature of our worship threatens to become boring?

-- Did God simple replace Saturday for Sunday or were there any other differences between Old Testament and New Testament worship?
+- Did God simply replace Sunday for Saturday or were there any other differences between Old Testament and New Testament worship?

 - What part of your "time" do you tend to hold back from God?
 Why?